Toyota Previa: Powertrain

-All engine-driven accessories, such as the alternator, power steering pump, air conditioning compressor and radiator fan, are accessible from the front hood, driven off the front of the engine by an accessory driveshaft, and is known as the Supplemental Accessory Drive System, or "SADS".
-This allows even front/rear weight distribution, which benefits ride quality and handling.
-However, it also prevents the installation of a larger engine, while the cost could not be relayed by sharing the platform with other vehicles.
+With either engine, all of the engine-driven accessories, such as the alternator, power steering pump, air conditioning compressor and radiator fan, are accessible from the front hood and are driven by an accessory driveshaft extending forward from the front of the engine, which was named "Supplemental Accessory Drive System" (SADS).
+A two-liter oil reservoir is also located underneath the hood.
+Placing these items in front allowed the designers to achieve a nearly-equal front/rear weight distribution, which benefits ride quality and handling.
+However, it also prevented the installation of a larger engine, and meant that the design and development costs could not be mitigated by sharing the platform with other vehicles.
+The mid-engine configuration requires the removal of the front right seat, the carpet and an access panel to provide access to the spark plugs.